 The likelihood, though not a guarantee, is that the State is awaiting the report to be submitted from the arresting officer "or" they are awaiting the results of the blood analysis.
 Depends on the court and prosecuting agency how it's handled.

 Your questions are the most common asked by people charged with domestic violence related crimes.
 Unfortunately no attorney can or should answer your questions without knowing more information and being involved in the case.
-I can tell you generally however that prosecutor's - except in the rarest...Read more »
+I can tell you generally however that prosecutor's - except in the...Read more »

-I was released on my own recognizance and now with no violations and no prior history of any felony charges or convictions the judge and my public defender say I am going to jail on Tuesday but I don't understand how a judge can rule differently on my release charges when I had no violations of my...
+I was released on my own recognizance and now with no violations and no prior history of any felony charges or convictions the judge and my public defender say I am going to jail on Tuesday but I don't understand how a judge can rule differently on my release charges when I had no violations...
 Read more »